grden/arduino-blue-web/README.md

 ## Preview

-You can try out the website [here](https://ard-blue-project.web.app/).
+You can try out the website here:<br>
+<https://ard-blue-project.web.app/>.
 Contents are subject to change.